 Open up and talk about what is happening by sharing your story and emotions.
 Natural disasters can produce very intense feelings such as anger and projected anger as a result of feeling hopeless and helpless.
 We can become grief-stricken or experience heightened anxiety.
 Talk about your emotions and acknowledge that it is normal to be experiencing a range of feelings.
 The more we express ourselves in a healthy way the easier it is to repair and recover.
-See the EAST Toolkit.

 Avoid unhealthy options

 When we are emotionally vulnerable and physically exhausted, frightened and panicked all at the same time it is easy to opt for unhealthy ways to self soothe.
 Alcohol and drugs, comfort eating and oversleeping for example, may feel like one way of managing.
 However, these coping mechanisms are short term and often create secondary problems.
 Be mindful of what you are doing and seek healthy ways to cope.
-See the EAST Toolkit.

 No big decisions

 The last thing you need, as you are trying to cope with the fallout and trauma of what has happened is to add to your stress level.
 Try to limit other sources of stress in your life.
 Don’t make big decisions right now.
 The only thing you need to focus on is looking after yourself and those around you.
 Getting your life back into some kind of normal and grieving for the loss that comes with natural disasters.
 Avoid taking on too much and learn the art of saying ‘not now.’